michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

        connected to a key/value store)

 The CNM and CNI drivers (and vrouter agent) are run as containers so
-that the host must not install any depending package.
+that the host must not install any depending package besides kernel
+headers which are needed for the vrouter kernel module.

 Install Kernel headers:
 ```